This page provides information on the Create V-Ray Proxy window.

-World Transform – Each object will have its world transform information baked.
+World Transform – Each object has its world transform information baked.

 Export Animation – If the mesh is animated, enable this option to export the animation in the .vrmesh file.
-Note that when exporting each mesh to a separate file, only the vertex animation will be included in the file.
-Any animations that are part of the transformations of the original mesh will be left there.
+Note that when exporting each mesh to a separate file, only the vertex animation is included in the file.
+Any animations that are part of the transformations of the original mesh are left there.

-Animation Range – When exporting animation, this specifies how the exported frame range will be determined.
+Animation Range – When exporting animation, this specifies how the exported frame range is determined.

 Use playback range – Houdini playback range determines the exported animation range.